KoderKat/keyblade/README.md

 ## Running the Auto-Rating Classifier

-Running the Auto-Classifier requires populating the data directory for the Ficwad spider.
+Running the Auto-Rating Classifier requires populating the data directory for the Ficwad spider.
 After populating the directory, run the getTestingSet.py and getTrainingSet.py scripts to populate the testing_data and training_data directories, respectively.
 Optionally, populate the dirtywords.txt file with a list of dirty words capable of throwing a work into the M rating category.
 Run the classifier.py script to create a ratings.db file in the src/classifier/data/ directory.

 ## Running the GUI